i-laird/Snake/readme.md

 # Snake Game

-This Snake game was created as the group project for Software Engineering 1/ Intro to Java Programming at Baylor University.
+This Snake old.game was created as the group project for Software Engineering 1/ Intro to Java Programming at Baylor University.

-In this game two players control snakes and attempt to reach the longest length through eating fruits. if you hit the other snake you lose.
+In this old.game two players control snakes and attempt to reach the longest length through eating fruits. if you hit the other snake you lose.

 Check [here](classOverview.md) to see an overview of classes